CKIK-SChool-Projects/Formula1/README.md

 ## TODO - By Priority

 - Code the left and right movement for both player!
+DONE
 - Figure out how should use the starting flag
 - Code spawnpoints related to something next to the map